Skip to main content

 sudo pangolin auth-daemon --pre-shared-key <pre-shared-key>

-To use a non-default port, add --port <port> and set the same port in the resource’s SSH settings in the dashboard.
+To use a non-default port, add --port <port>.
+When you create the dashboard resource later, set the same daemon port in that resource’s SSH Access tab.
+If you do not set a custom port, the default is 22123.

 Run as a systemd service